smallmuou/mysqlbackup/README.md

     -u  user,  default is root.
     -p  password, default is empty.
     -P  port, default is 3306.
-    -c  the count of latest copies to keep,  the minimum is 1, default is 3.
+    -c  the count of copies to keep,  the minimum is 1, default is 3.

 EXAMPLES:
     mysqlbackup -u root -p test /srv/backups mydb